Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Theoretical framework

 with the total electronic momentum, $\hat{\boldsymbol{P}}_\el=-\iim\sum_{i=1}^{n_\el} \bnabla_{\br_i}$, the $\brho=\boldsymbol{R}_{1}-\boldsymbol{R}_{2}$ internuclear separation vector, the $\mu=M_\text{nuc}/2$ nuclear reduced mass, and the electronic Hamiltonian,

-We start with solving the electronic Sch\"odinger equation, then compute corrections for the Born-Oppenheimer separation of the electronic and nuclear motions, the diagonal BO correction and the nuclear kinetic energy (mass) correction \cite{Te03,PaSpTe07,MaTe19}.
-Furthermore, we append the electronic energy with relativistic, QED, as well as finite nuclear size corrections.
+We start with solving the electronic Schr\"odinger equation, then compute corrections for the BO separation of the electronic and nuclear motions, the diagonal BO correction and the nuclear kinetic energy (mass) correction \cite{Te03,PaSpTe07,MaTe19}.
+Furthermore, we append the electronic energy with relativistic, QED, and finite nuclear size corrections.
 Relativistic nuclear effects are neglected in this work.
 Finally, we solve the rovibrational Schrödinger equation using the corrected potential energy curve (PEC), $W$, and the effective, coordinate-dependent rotational and vibrational reduced masses, $\mu^\text{rot}(\rho)$ and $\mu^\text{vib}(\rho)$.
 This step amounts to solving the following radial equation for every $N$ rotational quantum number,

 In the following subsections, we define all corrections considered in this work and explain technical and computational details.